-It almost seems too good to be true.
-But I've not only done this myself, I've guided thousands of people through it.
-And I can tell you this: it works.
-No other therapy-natural or otherwise-can come even remotely close to accomplishing all of these goals in such a short period of time.
+It almost seems too good to be true, but it works.
+No other therapy - natural or otherwise - can come even remotely close to accomplishing all of these goals in such a short period of time.

 How long does this phase last?
-There's no hard and fast answer to that question, but it's absolutely essential that you commit to making these changes for at least 30 days-without cheating.
+There's no hard and fast answer to that question, but it's absolutely essential that you commit to making these changes for at least 30 days - without cheating.

 After completing the Reset you'll have a bit more leeway to go off the rails every now and then.
 (After all, there's more to life than food!)
 But the Reset phase is not one of those times.
 This is where you gather your strength and buckle down.
-I know you can do it, because thousands of other people just like you already have.
+You can do it.